 Computers with Internet access and Microsoft Office software are located in the adult, teen, and youth areas.
 A valid Saline District Library card with a PIN is needed to use the Internet computers, or a guest pass may be requested.

 Documents printed from Internet computers may be picked up at the print station located near the computers in the adult area.
 A black and white printer ($.10 per page) and a color printer ($.50 per page) are available.

 Flash drives are available for sale at the circulation desk.

 Free wireless access is available in most areas of the library.
-The password is available at any service desk, and a library card is not required.
+The wireless password is librarywifi, and a library card is not required.

 To comply with state law, Saline District Library has chosen to filter all terminals with monitors that might be visible to minors.
 For that reason, wireless access is also filtered.
 We have made every effort to enable access to various requested utilities, but there may still be unavailable sites.

 Fax services are available.
 The fee for outgoing faxes and incoming faxes is $1 per page.